Cpt-Dingus/blog-page/docs/Radio/X band weather satellites.md

 ## GEO-KOMPSAT

 > Imagery is not available from this satellite at all yet, because I am still yet to come home to upload the processed stuff.
-I ain't uploading a solid 20-something gigabytes over a 500 kB/s upload link dawg
+I ain't uploading a solid 20-somet it'shing gigabytes over a 500 kB/s upload link dawg

 ![As described below](../../assets/images/X-band-transmissions/)
 *x, received on x at x UTC by x. x, click [here]() for the full resolution image*